HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function rewardsReceived(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2, uint32 consensusEpochStart, uint32 maxNumOfEpoch) external view returns (uint256[] memory listOfRewards);

-     Return total sum paid to the forger reward_address at the end of one or more consensus epochs.<br>
+     Returns total sum paid to the forger reward_address at the end of one or more consensus epochs.<br>
      Returned array contains also elements with 0 value.
 Returned values are ordered by epoch, and the array length may be < maxNumOfEpoch if the current consensus epoch is < (consensusEpochStart + maxNumOfEpoch -1).